oubiwann/cwethan/README.rst

 These questions shall be explored more fully as we begin writing code that attempts to generate interesting thoughts.

+For a detailed list of what's currently being explored, see the TODO_.

 Usage
 -----